-Application of section 1061 on a look-through basis as previously was permitted in Notice 97-54 and Publication 550 provides for an equitable result.
+Application of section 1061 on a look-through basis as previously was permitted in Notice 97-64 and Publication 550 provides for an equitable result.
 The fact that the statute characterizing REIT capital gain dividends provides that such gain is treated as arising from the sale or exchange of a capital asset held for more than one year clearly is intended to provide for long-term capital gain treatment for such income items in typical circumstances.
 That provision was drafted many years prior to the enactment of section 1061, and it would seem that consideration was not given to coordinating the provisions during the drafting process.
-The purposes of section 1061 would not be served by characterizing all REIT capital gain dividend income allocated with respect to an applicable partnership interest as short-term capital gain.
+The purposes of section 1061 would not be served by characterizing all REIT capital gain.
 Accordingly, Nareit requests that the Treasury Department and IRS confirm that shareholders allocated REIT capital gain dividends through applicable partnership interests may continue to treat such gains as long-term capital gains to the extent they are attributable to dispositions of assets held by the REIT for more than three years.